On the Picard group of the stable module category for infinite groups: Introduction

 \item[(d)] Suppose that $P$ is artinian and that it admits a tower whose union is $P$ and such that $Q_n$ is not cyclic, dihedral, semi-dihedral or quaternion for all $n\geq1$.
 Then

 where $r$ is the number of conjugacy classes of maximal elementary abelian subgroups of $P$ of rank 2.

 \item[(e)] If $P$ is not artinian, then $T(P)\cong\mathbb{Z}$. \end{itemize} \end{introtheorem}

 Finally, we provide a tool to compute the Picard group for a certain class of groups of type $\Phi$ that we call amalgam groups.
 These groups have geometric dimension 2 with respect to the family of finite groups.
 Let $G$ be an amalgam group acting on a tree.
 Then using Corollary \ref{exact sequence for picard groups} to compute the Picard group of $G$ will involve computing invariants of the stable module $\infty$-category for infinite groups, which could be as hard to compute as the invariants of the stable module $\infty$-category of $G$.
-Hence the importance of the following result (see Theorem \ref{exact sequence for triangles of groups}).
+Hence the importance of the following result (see Corollary \ref{exact sequence for triangles of groups}).

-\begin{introtheorem} Let $G$ be a group admitting a 2-dimensional model $X$ for $\underline{E}G$ such that the fundamental domain of the action is homeomorphic to the standard 2-simplex.
-Then we have an exact sequence of abelian groups where $f$ is the composition of the Picard space functor and the stable module $\infty$-category functor.
-Moreover, if $p$ divides the order of the face group, then the map is an isomorphism. \end{introtheorem}
+\begin{introtheorem} Let $G$ be a group admitting a 2-dimensional model $X$ for $\underline{E}G$ such that the fundamental domain of the action is homeomorphic to the standard 2-simplex $\Delta^2$.
+Let $\mathcal{T}$ denote the barycentric subdivision of $\Delta^2$.
+If the isotropy group of the 2-simplex is trivial, then we have an exact sequence of abelian groups where $f$ is the composition of the Picard space functor and the stable module $\infty$-category functor. \end{introtheorem}

 \begin{bf}Acknowledgments.\end{bf} I heartily thank my supervisor Jos\'e Cantarero for his support and encouragement.
 I would like to thank Omar Antol\'in and Anish Chedalavada for helpful conversations on this work.
 I am very grateful to Peter Symonds for his hospitality during a visit to the University of Manchester, and for several interesting discussions on this project.
-I further wish to thank the Hausdorff Research Institute for Mathematics for the hospitality during my stay, during which part of this work was written.
-The author acknowledges support by CONACYT under the program ``Becas Nacionales de Posgrado''.
+I thank Luis-Jorge Sánchez-Saldaña and Ian Leary for useful remarks on the poset $\mathscr{S}_H$ appearing in the proof of Proposition \ref{cofinalidad de la inclusion de subgrupos de isotropia}.
+I also thank two anonymous referees for their valuable comments, especially for pointing out a mistake in an early version of this work.
+I further wish to thank the Hausdorff Research Institute for Mathematics for the hospitality during the trimester program ‘Spectral Methods in Algebra, Geometry, and Topology’, funded by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy–EXC-2047/1–390685813.

+This work was supported by the \textit{Consejo Nacional de Humanidades, Ciencias y Tecnologías} under the program ‘Becas Nacionales de Posgrado’, and by the \textit{Deutsche Forschungsgemeinschaft} (DFG, German Research Foundation) — SFB-TRR 358/1 2023 — 491392403.